 Having lived in the West Sussex area since 1951, Major Mick particularly wanted to support a local charity that is responding to the current crisis.
 He said: "I have chosen to support Children on the Edge as they are a local organisation and I have lived in the area since 1951!
 The situation in Ukraine is dire and anything I can do to help fund the good work they are doing is something I’d love to do.
 I want to raise as much as I can for the work in helping families out of Ukraine.”

-Major Mick is planning to set sail on the Tintanic around various locations in the South East over the next few months, including The Serpentine in London, Beaulieu River in the New Forest, the Medina River in the Isle of Wight and the Chichester Canal, where he started off his challenge on Saturday 12th March.
+Major Mick is setting sail on the Tintanic around various locations in the South East including Regents Canal in London, Beaulieu River in the New Forest, the Medina River in the Isle of Wight and the Chichester Canal, where he started off his challenge on Saturday 12th March.

-Major Mick is hoping to raise a brilliant £5,000 for Children on the Edge with his sailing challenge and he and the Tintanic have already caught the attention of the local and national press, being interviewed by BBC Radio Sussex and The Chichester Observer and photographed by a number of the national papers.
+Major Mick has smashed his fundraising target of £5000 for Children on the Edge with his rowing challenge and he and the Tintanic II have already caught the attention of the local and national press, being interviewed by BBC Radio Sussex and The Chichester Observer and photographed by a number of the national papers.

 Fundraising Officer Annie Whillians said “We were delighted when Major Mick got in touch and said that he wanted to take to the water to support our work with Ukrainian refugees in Moldova and Romania.
 It has been incredible to see the response to our appeal locally.
 We've had schools, businesses and individuals getting in touch looking for ways that they can get involved and support Children on the Edge.
 We’re really grateful to Major Mick for taking on this challenge and we’re looking forward to seeing him row in the Tintanic over the coming months!“

 We’ll be cheering Major Mick on as he completes his challenges and will keep this blog updated as Mick and the Tintanic sail around the South East this summer.